 - Map and Locations

-It’s important to recognize the success of DACA students who’ve earned their degrees and gone on to affect change in their communities in positive ways.
-If you know a DACA student who could be featured, please contact us.
+It’s important to recognize the success of DACA and undocumented students who’ve earned their degrees and gone on to affect change in their communities in positive ways.
+If you know a DACA or undocumented student who could be featured, please contact us.

-Dalia Larios was born in Mexico and raised in the United States.
-As she explored her passion for science and medicine, she used her studies to challenge herself and the world around her in an attempt to address inequalities impeding societal progress in vulnerable communities.
-In high school, Dalia graduated within the top 1% of her class.
+Dalia Larios is a student at Harvard Medical School and has completed her third year of clinical training.
+She began her educational journey in Mesa where she graduated from Dobson High School.
+Dalia graduated within the top 1% of her class.
 Despite her desire to use her studies to help communities in need, her longing to earn a college degree was threatened by her status as an undocumented immigrant.
-Nonetheless, she remained determined and had the privilege of pursuing a college education at Arizona State University as a member of Barrett, The Honors College.
-In 2012, she graduated with a major in Biological Sciences (Genetics, Cell and Developmental Biology) with a 4.0 GPA.
-During her undergraduate years, Dalia conducted research at the Biodesign Institute within the Center for Infectious Diseases and Vaccinology where she pursued projects in vaccine development.
-Ultimately, her love for science and disease, coupled with her experience with poverty and health disparities, led her to pursue a career in medicine.
+Nonetheless, she remained determined and had the privilege of pursuing a college education with the support of the American Dream Fund.
+In 2012, she graduated with a major in Biological Sciences (Genetics, Cell and Developmental Biology) with a 4.0 GPA from Arizona State University and as a scholar of Barrett, The Honors College.
+During her undergraduate years, Dalia conducted research at the Biodesign Institute in the Center for Infectious Diseases and Vaccinology and began exploring the various dimensions of human health through community involvement.